Back to blog

 Both OmniRun and E2B solve the same core problem: giving AI agents a safe place to execute code.
 You create a sandbox, run commands inside it, and tear it down when you are done.
 Both platforms offer TypeScript and Python SDKs, per-second billing, and sub-second startup times.

 Both support filesystem operations, process execution, and internet access from within sandboxes.
 If your agent needs to install packages, write files, or run scripts, either platform will work.
-The differences are in how they isolate workloads, handle security, and what extras they offer.
+The differences are where they run, how they protect data in transit, and what extras they offer.

 Boot Time